Self hosted Virtual Reality space with IdeaSpaceVR and Raspberry PI

 Prepare Operating System

 Start installing your OS.
 I suggest to install Raspberry PI OS Lite (for a headless, fast OS), but you can also use this tutorial with Raspberry PI OS Desktop (with a complete desktop environment, working from its internal terminal).
-Please consider that a desktop environment consumes resources in you RPI, so headless installation can perform better.
+Please consider that a desktop environment consumes resources in your RPI, so headless installation can perform better.

 sudo apt update -y && sudo apt upgrade